 I'M INTERESTED IN A SHORT STINT IN RURAL PRACTICE

 We get that!
-That is why we deliver an 'Easy Entry, Gracious Exit' model.
+That is why we deliver a 'Walk In, Walk Out' model.
 We understand that not everyone wants to spend their whole career in rural and remote practice (no matter how fantastic it is) because of family, friends or career goals.
 Our communities understand this and support doctors who want to move on.

 That is why agility and flexibility is at the core of the RARMS Health approach.
 We can work with you to create opportunities that meet your career and lifestyle goals.

 For example, some of our doctors work in a rural or remote town for 2 weeks, and then provide services via telehealth for the other 2 weeks.
 We have doctors who have their own practice who do 2 week shifts with us.
 Our doctors have the opportunity to continue seeing patients after they leave rural practice via our Remote GP telehealth services, making sure that they retain a patient load while building up their own new practice.
 We are happy to work with your new medical practice to create arrangements to ensure that GPs don't experience a significant decline in income as they transition to another location.